 - Job title and progression opportunities – Consultants are very progression focused, a clear outline of how they can progress and when this is reviewed is important

-This is very personal from business to business.
+This varies a lot from business to business.
 Some companies may adopt a no-negotiation policy, while others may be quite open to an informal dialogue.
 It is also level dependent – junior positions may be more fixed while senior vacancies could have a wide salary range.

 Using recruitment agencies can often be very beneficial at this stage.
-At Ascent we will continually qualify a candidate’s salary/package expectations, and provide a detailed summary prior to final rounds.
+At Ascent, we will continually qualify a candidate’s salary/package expectations, and provide a detailed summary prior to the final rounds of the interview and the recruitment process.
 A recruitment agency also provides a single point of contact, who will have a strong relationship with both the business and the candidate, to act as an intermediary.

 There is a common phrase in recruitment and sales – Time kills all deals!

-It is so important that following final rounds feedback can be discussed, an offer approved and delivered within days of the final meeting.
+It is so important that following final rounds feedback can be discussed, and offer approved and delivered within days of the final meeting.
 Candidates will often have other options and other offers to consider, possibly under deadline.
 At the very least, a candidate should be given a clear indication of when they should expect feedback.
+Any longer and the offer will have a lower chance of being accepted, meaning all that hard work will have gone to waste.

 This timing is equally important for the emotional side.
 A candidate should hopefully come out of a final interview excited at the prospect of securing a position.
 This enthusiasm and positive feeling will wane if the candidate then has to wait weeks for an outcome; plus they may interview at other companies who will then be first in their thoughts.